Skip to main content

 Midsummer House, Cambridge££££2 Michelin StarsVictorian pavilionModerate

 The table makes the value case plain.
 White Hart is the only venue in this set that combines Michelin recognition with ££ pricing and easy availability.
 If you want a starred experience and are prepared to pay and plan well ahead, the Waterside Inn or Hand and Flowers deliver more technically ambitious cooking.
-But if your priority is a memorable room, reliable Modern British cooking, and a table you can actually get, White Hart is the clearest answer in Oxfordshire.
+But if your priority is a memorable room, reliable Modern British cooking, a table you can actually get, White Hart is the clearest answer in Oxfordshire.

 Worth Exploring Further